el-hoffer/VeloCLI-Command-Reference/debug/show_edge_wss_conf.md

 #	--show_edge_wss_conf

 ##	Description
 Displays the current Web Security Service (WSS) configuration for the VeloCloud Edge.
-WSS is typically used to integrate with Cloud Security Services (CSS), such as Zscaler, for securing internet-bound traffic.
+WSS is used for PoP to PoP integration at the VeloCloud Gateway with Cloud Security Services (CSS), such as Symantec, for securing internet-bound traffic.
 This command allows administrators to verify the WSS settings applied to the Edge.

 ##  Arguments (optional)
 | Argument | Description |